nmzein/nmzein/README.md

 # 🏄‍♂️ Noureldin

 Hey there!
 I'm Noureldin and I'm currently studying Computer Science at University.
-I'm passionate about making education funner and more accessible.
+I'm passionate about making education more fun and accessible.
 I'm currently working on a free, open source and high quality educational website with interactive, information rich lessons and courses.
 Feel free to contact me if you'd like to be a part of this project!

 <br>